Help Save Grasselli Tower

 Grasselli Tower's bellcranks helped transfer motion from the interlocking machine inside the tower to the rods that ran alongside the tracks.
 These rods helped control the movement of trains through the interlocking plant.

 Not only will Grasselli be setup as a functional interlocking tower, but visitors to the museum will be allowed to explore the tower.
 Like other exhibits as the museum, guests will be able to to climb to the second floor of the tower and get a leverman's view of the railroad museum.
-The Hoosier Valley Railroad Museum has a strong belief that educating its visitors on the various intricacies of operating nineteenth century technology is an important aspect of the entire Grasselli Project.
+The Hoosier Valley Railroad Museum has a strong belief that educating its visitors on the various intricacies of operating nineteenth century technology is an important aspect of the entire Grasselli Tower Project.

 Grasselli Tower

 Chesapeake & Ohio 2-8-4 #2789 rolls past signals located along HVRM's mainline in North Judson.
-Grasselli will be setup as a working interlocking tower to control some of the switches and signals at the museum.
+Grasselli will be setup as a working interlocking tower to control some of the signals at the museum.

-© Copyright 2008 Hoosier Valley Railroad Museum, Inc.
+© Copyright 2008-2010 Hoosier Valley Railroad Museum, Inc.

 Home | About Grasselli Tower | Make Your Donation | About Interlocking Towers | Plans for Grasselli Tower

-Visit the HVRM Homepage | Sitemap
+About HVRM | Moving Grasselli Tower | Visit the HVRM Homepage | Sitemap

-Website Designed and Maintained by Apheus Solutions, LLC
+Website Design by Apheus Solutions, LLC